-This course is available to apprentice chefs, and also to people who are currently working in industry in kitchen hand or cook roles.
+This course is available to you if you are currently employed in industry in kitchenhand or cook roles.
+This course is also available to apprentice chefs.

 You will learn how to prepare, cook, and serve food across a range of hospitality settings and gain the skills and knowledge to be competent as a qualified chef or cook in a supervisory or team leader role in the kitchen.
 Work takes place in various kitchen settings, such as restaurants, hotels, clubs, pubs, cafes, cafeterias and coffee shops.